mattbaird/elastigo/README.md

 elastigo
 ========

-golang based Elasticsearch client.
-I will implement all APIs in the core, cluster and indices groups.
+Golang based Elasticsearch client, implements core api for Indexing and searching.

 status updates
 ========================

+* 2013-1-26, expansion of search dsl for greater coverage
 * 2012-12-30, new bulk indexing and search dsl
 * 2012-10-12, early in development, not ready for production yet.

-Examples of Usage
+Search Examples
 -------------------------

-A Faceted Search using the `Search DSL` :
+A Faceted, ranged Search using the `Search DSL` :

     out, err := Search("github").Size("1").Facet(
       Facet().Fields("actor").Size("500"),